red-scale-dragon/docs/docs/api-reference/helpers.md

 `public static function getMediaImageUrlById(int $id, $size = "thumbnail") : ?string`

-Returns the URL to the media gallary image for the specified attachment `$id`, and WordPress-defined `$size`.
+Returns the URL to the media gallery image for the specified attachment `$id`, and WordPress-defined `$size`.

 #### `getPathForMediaImageById()`